-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

 This course is the masters by coursework Minor Project.

 A Minor Project is a substantial work of supervised research or development, requiring the equivalent of about four to six months full-time work from start to finish.
 A Project involves identifying a task or problem, searching and reviewing relevant literature, a proposed, implemented, and critically analyzed solution to the task or problem, and a written report describing the problem, the relevant literature, the solution, and its relation to other work in the area.